John-Brandon/PBR-Tier-System/README.md

 ## Previous simulation research on fisheries management strategies
 The earliest examples of using computer simulation to evaluate fisheries management strategies were by Southward (1968) and Hilborn (1979).

 The concept gained traction and made significant strides through the work of the Scientific Committee of the International Whaling Commission (the SC).
-The SC's research and development started during the 1980s and is ongoing (<a href="http://icesjms.oxfordjournals.org/content/64/4/603.full.pdf+html" target=_blank>see Punt and Donavon, 2007</a>, for a review).
+The SC's research and development, on the Catch Limit Algorithm of the Revised Management Procedure for commercial whaling, started during the 1980s and is ongoing (<a href="http://icesjms.oxfordjournals.org/content/64/4/603.full.pdf+html" target=_blank>see Punt and Donavon, 2007</a>, for a review).
+Similarly, the SC has developed Strike Limit Algorithms for aboriginal subsistence whaling based on extensive simulation research on sustainably managing human caused mortality given the feedback systems at play (underlying population dynamics, imperfect surveys of abundance, etc.).

 This approach for providing scientific advice to fisheries management has become increasingly popular in recent decades.
 It is now used for evaluating management systems across a number of commercial fisheries for fin- and shell-fish.
 The process has become known in fisheries science as "Management Strategy Evaluation" (MSE).